 What is the difference in couples therapy vs individual therapy that clients should be aware of before their first session?

-Couples counseling combines coaching and therapy and can be much more directive than individual therapy.
-While I incorporate moments of individual therapy in my sessions, couples counseling is more about strengthening the dynamic between two people and discovering how the reactions of the other can both heal and hurt.
+Couples counselling combines coaching and therapy and can be much more directive than individual therapy.
+While I incorporate moments of individual therapy in my sessions, couples counselling is more about strengthening the dynamic between two people and discovering how the reactions of the other can both heal and hurt.

 Individual counseling is more about doing your own work.
 It’s a moment-by-moment unfolding and feels much less structured.